brajendra8425/road-lane-line-detection-/Writeup.md

 ### **6. Averaging and extrapolating the lane lines**
 ----
 We have multiple lines detected for each lane line.
 We need to average all these lines and draw a single line for each lane line.
 We also need to extrapolate the lane lines to cover the full lane line length.

+The left lane should have a negative slope (given that `y` coordinate is reversed in the images), and the right lane should have a negative slope.
+Therefore, we'll collect positive slope lines and negative slope lines separately and take averages.
+After calculating the average slope and intercept of each lane line, we'll convert these values to pixel points, and then we'll be able to draw the full length lane line.

 ```python
 def average_slope_intercept(lines):
     """